Sea urchin: As food

+In Mediterranean cuisines, Paracentrotus lividus is often eaten raw, or with lemon, and known as ricci on Italian menus where it is sometimes used in pasta sauces.
+It can also flavour omelettes, scrambled eggs, fish soup, mayonnaise, béchamel sauce for tartlets, the boullie for a soufflé, or Hollandaise sauce to make a fish sauce.
+In the region of Marseille, sea urchin are commonly eaten in dedicated food festival called oursinade.

+On the Pacific Coast of North America, Strongylocentrotus franciscanus was praised by Euell Gibbons; Strongylocentrotus purpuratus is also eaten.
+Native Americans in California are also known to eat sea urchins.
+The coast of Southern California is known as a source of high quality uni, with divers picking sea urchin from kelp beds in depths as deep as 24 m/80 ft.
+As of 2013, the state was limiting the practice to 300 sea urchin diver licenses.
+Though the edible Strongylocentrotus droebachiensis is found in the North Atlantic, it is not widely eaten.
+However, sea urchins (called uutuk in Alutiiq) are commonly eaten by the Alaska Native population around Kodiak Island.
+It is commonly exported, mostly to Japan.
+In the West Indies, slate pencil urchins are eaten.

+In Chilean cuisine, it is served raw with lemon, onions, and olive oil.

 Aquaria

 Some species of sea urchins, such as the slate pencil urchin (Eucidaris tribuloides), are commonly sold in aquarium stores.
 Some species are effective at controlling filamentous algae, and they make good additions to an invertebrate tank.

 Folklore

 A folk tradition in Denmark and southern England imagined sea urchin fossils to be thunderbolts, able to ward off harm by lightning or by witchcraft, as an apotropaic symbol.
 Another version supposed they were petrified eggs of snakes, able to protect against heart and liver disease, poisons, and injury in battle, and accordingly they were carried as amulets.
 These were, according to the legend, created by magic from foam made by the snakes at midsummer.